OKDrs.com

 (Prostate Specific Antigen)

-PSA is a substance that is produced by special gland cells in the prostate.
+PSA is a substance that is put out by special gland cells in the prostate.
 This chemical is very specific to the prostate in humans and there is no other tissue in the body that produces PSA.
 PSA determinations are very reliable so day after day and from lab to lab the variations are minimal.
+However the lower limits of normal can be variable.
 A PSA blood test measures how much prostate tissue is in the body.
 It may be evaluated in four conditions:

-1. An enlarged prostate obviously has more tissue in it so will produce more PSA especially if the prostate is rich in glands.
-However, a prostate may be enlarged due to fibrous tissue and not have an elevated PSA.
+1. An enlarged prostate has more tissue in it so will produce more PSA.

 2. Prostatitis is inflammation in the prostate.
 This may elevate the PSA.
 However, after the prostatitis subsides the PSA usually returns to normal.